naiiveprojects/.github/profile/README.md

 ⨝ is Home for open source, closed source, and everything-in-between 🤔?.

-Dive into our ~~mess~~ resources , explore the unknown, and maybe even contribute to the magic.
+Dive into our ~~mess~~ resources , explore the unknown, and maybe even contribute to the magic 🪄.

 Whether you’re here to collaborate, learn, or just satisfy your curiosity, there’s a spot for you.